Four-Score/Confidential-Copilot/docs/Unencrypted_Ingestion/work.md

 (a) Confidential-Copilot\src\app\projects\[id]\page.tsx:
 The ProjectPage component has been updated to integrate both document types into a unified view.
 It now combines the arrays of encrypted documents and unencrypted websites into a single collection for display, while maintaining separate state management for each type.
 The page properly dispatches deletion requests to the appropriate API endpoints based on document type, and displays a more inclusive heading ("Documents & Websites") to reflect the combined content view.
 The empty state message has also been updated to acknowledge both content types.

-These updates complete Phase 6 of the Website Content Ingestion Pipeline implementation plan, providing users with a consistent interface for viewing and managing both encrypted PDF documents and unencrypted website content within the same project view.